 Applying this process to each of the summands in the elementary divisor decomposition of (as an -module), we obtain a basis for with respect to which the linear transformation has as matrix the direct sum of the Jordan blocks corresponding to the elementary divisors of :

-Definition of Jordan form
+Definition of Jordan canonical form

 A matrix is said to be in Jordan canonical form if it is a block diagonal matrix with Jordan blocks along the diagonal.